 All-terrain vehicles (ATV) are a great way to explore Texas’ scenic landscapes.
-However, these recreational rides offer little protection against crash forces, leaving you at great risk of suffering a serious injury in a wreck.
+However, these recreational rides offer little protection when a crash occurs, leaving you at great risk of suffering a serious injury in an accident.

 1. Who Is Liable for an ATV Accident?

 The answer to this question will depend on the unique circumstances surrounding your case.
-As many ATVs in Texas are rented from local companies, there’s a chance the rental company may be responsible for causing the wreck.
+As many ATVs in Texas are rented from local companies, there’s a chance the rental company may be at least partly responsible for your injuries.
 For instance, if it emerges that the accident was the result of a mechanical failure or improper maintenance, the rental company could be on the hook for your damages.

 However, in most cases, the at-fault operator of the other vehicle involved will share some degree of liability for your injuries.
 If, for example, you can show that they were distracted or driving recklessly, you might have a strong case to recover damages from this party.